 - 2 ingredient Weight Watchers Pizza Dough

-* Using turkey bacon and low-fat mozzarella cheese they are 3 WW points on the blue plan
+* Using turkey bacon and low-fat mozzarella cheese, they are instantly WW friendly!

-💭 Top tip: Can these be frozen and reheated?
+Can these pizza cupcakes be frozen and reheated?

 My kids LOVED these Pizza Cupcakes.
 Seriously, they even fought over them.
-Since they are picky teenagers, I always feel pretty flattered when they think my food is fight worthy.
-And if there's one thing we know teenagers love, it's pizza!
-So if you love pizza too, then give these a try!
+Since they are picky teenagers, I always feel pretty flattered when they think my food is fight-worthy.
+And if there's one thing we know, teenagers love, it's pizza!
+So if you love mini pizzas too, then give these a try!

 Enjoy!